OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:23

-And you belong to Christ, and Christ belongs to God.
+And you belong to Christ, just as Christ belongs to God.